iLCSoft/DDMarlinPandora/README.md

 You should have received a copy of the GNU General Public License long with this program.
 If not, see <http://www.gnu.org/licenses/>.

+**The following options need to be taken into consideration only if you want to use APRIL or SDHCAL plugins.
+If you use DDMarlinPandora in the default configuration, you can install it the usual way.**

 ## Options to add SDHCALContent or APRILContent

 Added the compilation options to choose to include SDHCALContent or APRILContent in DDMarlinPandora.